Rainforest Green & Brown Marble: The Jolie Laide Duo for Interiors with a Twist

 What Makes Rainforest Marble So Exceptional?

 This Indian marble is one of the most challenging stones to work with.
-It is harder and more dense than other marble varieties, and the higher concentration of minerals contributes to its toughness.
+It is harder and denser than other marble varieties, and the higher concentration of minerals contributes to its toughness.
 Thus, these stones are difficult to cut, shape, and polish.
-Intricate veins add more hurdles to the process, as irregular veins often lead to weak points in the stone.
-Leading to breakage while cutting.
-Despite so many difficulties, Rainforest marble surfaces have been highly sought-after among interior designers due to their unconventional appearance.
+Intricate veins add more hurdles to the process, as irregular veins often lead to weak points in the stone, leading to breakage while cutting.
+Despite so many difficulties, Rainforest marble surfaces have been highly sought after among interior designers due to their unconventional appearance.

 Facebook